ivukotic/FAX/Tutorial/README.md

  This is a step-by-step guide on how to use FAX that you may simply follow and copy-paste commands.
 If desired you may download all of it from: https://twiki.cern.ch/twiki/pub/AtlasComputing/UsingFAXforEndUsersTutorial/Tutorial.tar.
-If something does not work or you have any questions please feel free to contact atlas-adc-fax-operations@cernNOSPAMSPAMNOT.ch
+If something does not work or you have any questions please feel free to contact atlas-adc-fax-operations@cern.ch